Przejdź do treści głównej

 • Marketplace – largest selection of third-party solutions

-Leader in AI/ML (TensorFlow, TPUs), Big Data (BigQuery), Kubernetes (invented by Google).
-Most developer-friendly, most open-source oriented.
+Leads in AI/ML (TensorFlow, TPUs), Big Data (BigQuery), and Kubernetes (invented by Google).
+Most developer-friendly of the three, and the most open-source oriented.

 • BigQuery – unmatched analytics performance & price